buildbot/buildbot/master/docs/developer/db.rst

         Set, or unset if ``masterid`` is None, the active master for this scheduler.
         If no master is currently set, or the current master is not active, this method will complete without error.
-        If the current master is active, this method will raise :py:exc:`SchedulerAlreadyClaimedError`.
+        If the current master is active, this method will raise :py:exc:`~buildbot.db.exceptions.SchedulerAlreadyClaimedError`.

     .. py:method:: getScheduler(schedulerid)